-At schools, offices and hospitals, preparedness plans are especially important due to the large number of people on hand and the large amount of glass at many sites.
+At schools, offices, shopping malls and hospitals, preparedness plans are especially important due to the large number of people on hand.
 Know the safest place for you to shelter in place and make sure others know their assigned location as well.
-At shopping malls, indoor pools and gymnasiums, long spanning buildings are commonly found.
-These locations can be dangerous because the entire roof can been supported by the outside walls.
-If caught in such an open building, the restroom may be the best place to take shelter.

-If possible, one of the best ways to prepare for survival in Tornado Alley states like Oklahoma is to build or install a Safe Room in your home or workplace.
-Your local emergency manager or homebuilders association will have information about Safe Rooms.
+If possible, build or install a Safe Room in your home or workplace.
+Your local emergency manager or home-builders association will have information about Safe Rooms.
 Plan how to get to your safest place, and share the information with your family.

 After the Storm